Skip to Content

 However, not every spider has the natural ability to attack and bite.
 Only a few species bite when exposed to some danger or threat.

-For instance, spiders like Wolf Spiders, Brown Recluse Spiders, Black Widow Spiders, Hobo Spiders, and Camel Spiders are the most likely to be the ones to bite you if they feel threatened.
+For instance, spiders like Wolf, Brown Recluse, Black Widow, Camel, and Hobo Spiders are the most likely to bite you if they feel threatened.

 Moreover, their fangs allow them to hunt insects and prey on them.
-Among more than 50,000 species of spiders, only a few have fangs and venom that can penetrate human skin.
+Among more than 50,000 species of spiders, only a few have fangs that are able to penetrate human skin.

-Now that you are aware of what it takes to trigger a spider to bite, let us now dive into what a wolf spider bite looks like and the dangers it poses to the human body.
+Now that you are aware of what triggers a spider to bite, let’s dive into what a wolf spider bite looks like and the dangers it poses to humans.

 wolf spider in web

-A wolf spider bite usually leaves two dot-like marks on the skin that indicate penetration of their fangs in the skin.
+A wolf spider bite usually leaves two dot-like marks on the skin from their fangs.
 The skin may appear to be slightly ripped and bear fang-like markings from the bite.

-However, identifying whether you’ve been bitten by a wolf spider or any other species may be daunting unless you know what a wolf spider looks like.
+However, identifying whether you’ve been bitten by a spider may be daunting unless you know what a wolf spider looks like.

 wolf spider in web

-Wolf Spiders have brown or gray coats with pale markings or stripes on their back.
+Wolf Spiders have brown or gray coats with stripes and pale markings on their back.
 Their coloration depends on the region in which they live.

-They come in different sizes, ranging from half an inch to 2 inches (around 10 mm to 35 mm).
-In addition, they have a total of eight eyes that are arranged in three rows.
+They come in different sizes, ranging from 0.5-2 inches (around 10-35 mm).
+In addition, they have eight eyes arranged in three rows.
 The unique arrangement of eyes is what makes them identifiable.

 Also, they have four tiny eyes in the third row, two big eyes in the middle row, and two medium-sized eyes in the top row.
 This allows them to be easily distinguished from nursery web spiders.